CompewterTutor/BiblioPixel/doc/overview/How-to-write-a-Project.md

       imagePath: /Users/tom/Documents/giphy-zoom.gif
 ```

-## A project file is made up of _sections_, which have _fields_.
+## A Project file is made up of _Sections_, which have _Fields_.

-In the project files above, there are three sections - `shape`, `run`,
+In the Project files above, there are three Sections - `shape`, `run`,
 and `animation`.
-Sections can have fields - for example, the `run` section
+Sections can have Fields - for example, the `run` Section
-above has the field `fps: 60`.
+above has the Field `fps: 60`.

-Project files have nine sections, many of them optional.
+Project files have nine Sections, many of them optional.
 The most important
-sections are `animation`, `shape`, and `driver`, which appear in almost every
+Sections are `animation`, `shape`, and `driver`, which appear in almost every
-project:
+Project:

 * `animation` describes how your lights are animated
 * `shape` shows how your lights are laid out in 1, 2, or 3 dimensions
 * `driver` configures the hardware driver that controls the actual lights

-_Class sections_ are Python objects.
-There are four class sections:
+_Class Sections_ are Python objects.
+There are four Class Sections:
 `animation`, `controls`, `drivers` and `layout`.

-Each class section has a special _typename_ which defines what the Python object
+Each Class Section has a special _Typename_ which defines what the Python object
-in that section does, and which fields can be set on it.
+in that Section does, and which Fields can be set on it.
 Typenames let you
 load not just BiblioPixel code, but your own code

-Nearly all the excitement in BiblioPixel is in the class sections!
+Nearly all the excitement in BiblioPixel is in the Class Sections!
 BiblioPixel
 comes with a large number of predefined Animations, Controls, Drivers and
 Layouts, and you can put them together and customize them simply by writing a
 Project, without any programming.